This article is part of a series of interviews that NAI has conducted with the directors of publishers’ Native Ad Studios around the world.

 Do you have editorial standards for your content studio?

 We have a 20-page native charter that everybody involved in native advertising in Meidahuis has to know about.
 It is the result of internal discussions with all four editors-in-chief of the newspapers.
-The charter was born out of a dispute over mistakes in the beginning of the native advertising wave, where the content wasn’t labelled clearly enough.
+The charter was born out of a dispute over mistakes at the beginning of the native advertising wave, where the content wasn’t labelled clearly enough.

 If we follow this rule set in Content Connections, our campaigns don’t have to be approved by the editors.
 That’s an important advantage for the sales staff because they have to be sure about how far they can go on their promises to clients.